aws/amazon-freertos/libraries/c_sdk/standard/mqtt/CODESIZE.md

 | iot_threads_freertos.c | 0.7K | 0.7K |
 | **Total estimate** | **2.4K** | **2.3K** |

-Please note that the implementation for Platform Abstraction may not be exclusively used by the MQTT Compatibility Layer, but may be shared by other libraries.
+Note that the implementation for Platform Abstraction may not be exclusively used by the MQTT Compatibility Layer, but may be shared by other libraries.
 However, this Platform Abstraction is not used by any of the [redesigned libraries for LTS](https://www.freertos.org/ltsroadmap.html).

 4. **Linear Containers** : This MQTT Compatibility Layer depends on [Linear Containers](https://docs.aws.amazon.com/freertos/latest/lib-ref/embedded-csdk/v4.0_beta_deprecated/lib-ref/c-sdk/linear_containers/index.html).
 However, this implementation is in [c header file](../common/include/iot_linear_containers.h) and the code sizes are already accounted for in the calculated sizes of this MQTT Compatibility Layer.